anonartifact26/artifact/README.md

 - operating system
 - local file ordering or sampling conditions if the dataset layout changes

+For **Experiment 1**, exact reproducibility additionally depends on the availability of real-device logs, device configuration, and deployment protocol details.

 ---

 ## Minimal usage checklist